jmyers7/book/_sources/chapters/08-more-prob.md

 f(x_1,\ldots,x_d) = \frac{1}{(2\pi)^{d/2} (\sigma_1^2\cdots \sigma_d^2)^{1/2}} \exp \left[- \frac{1}{2} \sum_{i=1}^d \frac{(x_i-\mu_i)^2}{\sigma_i^2} \right].
 $$ (init-multi-var-norm-eqn)

 As you may easily check by creating your own plots, this formula (in dimension $d=2$) produces "bell surfaces" like the one shown above whose contours are concentric ellipses centered at $(\mu_1,\mu_2)\in \bbr^2$ with their principal axes parallel with the coordinate axes.

-However, we shall also be interested in creating density surfaces whose contours are rotated ellipses, like the following:
+However, we shall also be interested in creating density surfaces whose isoprobability contours are rotated ellipses, like the following:

 ```{image} ../img/multi-var-norm-02.png
 :width: 80%